zgibberish/rotwood-discord-rpc/README.md

 idk i havent gotten to this part yet, Rotwood is still unfinished so it lacks a REST client feature so its not possible to send and receive http data for now, sorry about that.

 ## RPC Server Script
-This is required to communicate with Discord rich presence server because you can't do that with the game's built in functionalities.
+This is required to communicate with Discord Rich Presence server because you can't do that with the game's built in functionalities.
 (Klei doesn't allow you to import libraries with mods for security reasons).

-The client (mod) will send game stats like current gamemode and biome name to the RPC server via http api requests (this is all done locally), then the server will use that data to interface with Discord's rich presence API.
+The client (mod) will send game stats like current gamemode and biome name to the RPC server via http api requests (this is all done locally), then the server will use that data to interface with Discord's Rich Presence API.

 ### Dependencies
 - python: duh